 Note that if this control is disabled globally, any blocks that are actively being hidden by the Referral Source control will become visible again.

 Below are the setting available to the Referral Source control.
-In order for the control to work properly, only enter one value per line in each textbox.
+For the control to work properly, only enter one value per line in each textbox.

 Referral URL Contains